-You can inherit hair loss from both your mother and father's side if the family
+You can inherit hair loss from both your mother's and father's side if the family

 How to prevent hereditary hair loss: Unfortunately, genetic hair loss is not preventable.

-How to treat hereditary hair loss: Although you can't prevent hair loss in males altogether, you may be able to slow the process by using minoxidil (Rogaine) or Finasteride (Propecia).
+How to treat hereditary hair loss: Although you can't prevent hair loss in males altogether, you may be able to slow the process by using prescription and non-prescription medications.

 Most people notice some hair loss with age as hair growth slows.
 Your hair follicles stop growing hair at some point in your life, resulting in hair loss or thinning.

 How to prevent age-related hair loss: If genetic causes do not accompany your age-related hair loss, you can likely prevent it from happening.
 It would be best if you visited your dermatologist for tips on how to stop your hair loss.

 How to treat age-related hair loss: Visit a doctor to determine the root cause of your hair loss; there are hair loss medications available that can help you regrow your hair.

 Alopecia Areata is an autoimmune disease in which your body's immune system attacks your hair follicles.
 With Alopecia Areata, you may lose hair all over your body, including your head, eyebrows, eyelashes, etc.

 How to prevent Alopecia Areata: Unfortunately, we do not know the cause of Alopecia Areata and therefore can't prevent it from happening.